CartoDB/carto-selfhosted-helm/README.md

 1. Authenticate and connect to your cluster

 2. Obtain the configuration files provided by Carto.
-That files are unique per self-hosted (**couldn't be shared between multiple installations**) and one could be public but the other one is private so please, be careful sharing it.
+That files are unique per self-hosted (**they cannot be shared between multiple installations**) and contain secrets, be careful storing and sharing them.

-3. Add our Carto helm repository with the next commands:
+3. Add CARTO helm repository:

   ```bash
   # Add the carto repo.
   helm repo add carto https://helm.carto.com